johnk2022/Project1/README.md

 ## Technology

-This project was written in HTML & CSS and is currently hosted on GitHub pages [here](https://a)! (not yet)
+This project was written in HTML & CSS and is currently hosted on GitHub pages [here](https://johnk2022.github.io/Project1/)!

 ## Project Wireframe